JoanGi/guardrails-vscode/README.md

 ## Contributing

-This project is an open-soure project and we are open (and expecting!) to contributions from the community.
+This project is an open-source project, and we are open (and expecting!) to contributions from the community.
 If you are interested in contributing to this project, please first read the [CONTRIBUTING.md](CONTRIBUTING.md) guidelines file.

 ### Repository structure